FDA = Food and Drug Administration.

 AVSOLA™ is indicated for:

-Moderate to Severe Crohn’s Disease: Can reduce signs and symptoms and induce and maintain remission in adult patients with moderately to severely active Crohn’s disease who haven’t responded well to other therapies
+Pediatric Crohn’s Disease: Reducing signs and symptoms and inducing and maintaining clinical remission in pediatric patients 6 years of age or older with moderately to severely active Crohn’s disease who have had an inadequate response to conventional therapy.

-Moderate to Severe Pediatric Ulcerative Colitis: Can reduce signs and symptoms and induce and maintain remission in children (ages 6-17) with moderately to severely active ulcerative colitis who haven’t responded well to other therapies
+Pediatric Ulcerative Colitis: Reducing signs and symptoms and inducing and maintaining clinical remission in pediatric patients 6 years of age and older with moderately to severely active ulcerative colitis who have had an inadequate response to conventional therapy.

 Please see full Prescribing Information.